flybywiresim/docs/docs/beginner-guide/engine-start-taxi.md

     Time is represented as *minutes*' *seconds*" i.e. 04'41" equates to 4 minutes and 44 seconds.

+    **Use Cases**

+    There are a few different reasons pilots use the chronometer on the ND:

+    - Engine startup times.
+    - Duration of flight.
+    - Certain procedures such as a visual pattern or circling approach.

     Location on the ND:

     ![NDlocation](../assets/beginner-guide/taxi/nd.png)

-**Differing airline SOP may have a different engine start order.**

 For this guide will begin by starting engine 2.

+!!! info ""
+    **Differing airline SOP may have a different engine start order**

 === "Start Engine 2"
     1. Set the `ENG` mode selector to `IGN/START`
-        - You should hear the packs turn off.
+        - Flight crew should hear the packs turn off.
         - The lower ECAM should automatically display the engine parameters screen.
     2. Set `ENG 2` Master to the ON position.
-        - Pay attention to your ECAMs and note your engine parameters as ENG 2 starts up.
+        - Pay attention to the ECAMs and note engine parameters as ENG 2 starts up.
-        - The engine should take roughly 1 minute to complete its start up sequence - use the chronometer you started earlier to time this.
+        - The engine should take roughly 1 minute to complete its start up sequence - use the chronometer started earlier to time this.

     Engine 2 will have successfully started when the following applies (at ISA sea level):